Lancaster Smokehouse Pagett Burger

-Summertime and the grillin’ is easy.
-That very often means the near-universal favourite: hamburgers and backyard barbecues.
-But hamburgers are classic pub grub fare that also appear on both food truck menus and at upscale casual restaurants.
+Ah, the incredible hamburger – classic pub grub fare that also appears on both food truck menus and at upscale casual restaurants.

-Here’s a collection of just a few burgers for you to check out over the summer, but the list could be so much longer.
-(Note: in virtually all locations where they serve hamburgers, there is some sort of vegetarian or vegan offering as well.)
+Here’s a collection of just a few burgers for you to check out, but the list could be so much longer.
+(Note: in virtually all locations where they serve hamburgers, there is some sort of vegetarian or vegan offering as well, some of which are included below.)

 Famous for their wings, the 10-ounce “Morty Burger” is notable as well – and it has a great backstory, according to co-owner Jay Taylor.
 “It’s a burger 80 years in the making,” says Taylor.
 “That’s because it is my grandmother Katie Taylor’s meatloaf recipe, which we adapted for our burger.”
 The pure beef gets some spices and garlic and a grilling on the flat-top.
 “The burger reminds me of my grandmother.
 She loved it and lived to be 97,” Taylor adds.
 (Morty Burger special is only $8.99 on Sundays.)